imstudent2210/DATN/README.md

 ### Running the Frontend

-1. Navigate to the `frontend` directory.
+1. Navigate to the `TousLesTemp-frontend` directory.
-2. [Instructions to run the frontend]
+2. Run the frontend server:
+  - ng serve

 ## Documentation